A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

-The conditions in the definition above all correlate to natural assumptions for a surface made up of triangles.
+The conditions in the definition above all correlate to natural assumptions for a simplicial complex consisting of triangles.
 For example, since we consider $\mathcal{P}_{3}(V)$, the faces are triangles.
-The conditions $(i)-(iv)$ are interpreted as follows:\\ $(i)$ gives that the vertex set on which our surface is build is actually part of it.\\ $(ii)$ implies that if we take a face or edge, its parts are also included in the description of the surface.\\ $(iii)$ enforces that each vertex is part of an edge and each edge is part of a face.\\ $(iv)$ forces the surface to be closed, so every edge has to be incident to at least two faces.\\ In total, we observe that a simplicial complex $X$ is uniquely determined by its faces.
+The conditions (i)-(iv) in the definition above are interpreted as follows: \begin{enumerate}[(i)] \item ensures that the vertex set, on which a complex is built, is part of the complex. \item implies that if we take a face or edge, its parts are also included in the description of the complex. \item enforces that each vertex is part of an edge and each edge is part of a face. \item forces the surface to be closed, thus every edge has to be incident to at least two faces. \end{enumerate}

+In summary, we observe that a simplicial complex $X$ is uniquely determined by the incident vertices of its faces.

-We also make the following definition of faces associated to a given vertex. \begin{definition} Let $X$ be a simplicial complex and take a vertex $v$ of $X$.
-Define the faces incident to $v$ to be the set $X_2(v)\coloneqq\{f \in X: v\in f \text{ and } |f|=3\}$. \end{definition} A more regular object is a simplicial surface, which corresponds to a natural incidence relation on a triangular surface. \begin{definition}[Simplicial surface] A closed \textit{simplicial surface} $S$ is a closed simplicial complex that additionally fulfils the following. \begin{enumerate}[(i)] \item For all faces $f_1,f_2,f_3\in S$ with $|f_1\cap f_2 \cap f_3| = 2$ it holds that $|\{f_1,f_2,f_3 \}|=2$. \item For all vertices $v\in V$ we can order all the faces incident to $v$, i.e.\ the set $S_2(v)$, in a cycle $(f_1,\dots,f_n)$ such that $f_i$ and $f_{i+1}$ (and additionally $f_1$ and $f_n$) share a common edge. \end{enumerate} \end{definition}
+We give the following definition of faces associated to a given vertex. \begin{definition} Let $X$ be a simplicial complex and take a vertex $v$ of $X$.
+Define the faces incident to $v$ to be the set $X_2(v)\coloneqq\{f \in X: v\in f \text{ and } |f|=3\}$. \end{definition} A more regular object is a simplicial surface, which enforces further properties compared to a simplicial complex. \begin{definition}[Simplicial surface] A (closed) \textit{simplicial surface} $S$ is a simplicial complex that additionally fulfils the following two conditions. \begin{enumerate}[(i)] \item Each edge $e\in S$ is incident to exactly two faces. \item For all vertices $v\in V$, we can order all faces $f_1,\dots,f_n$ incident to $v$ in a cycle, i.e.\ we can write $(f_1,\dots,f_n)$ such that $f_i$ and $f_{i+1}$ (and additionally $f_1$ and $f_n$) share a common edge. \end{enumerate} \end{definition}